Nenotriple/batch_resize_images/README.md

 - **Checkbuttons:**
   - Use Output Folder: When enabled, a new folder will be created in the image directory called 'Resize Output' where images will be saved.
   - Overwrite Files: When disabled, conflicting files will have a `_#` appended to the filename.
 If enabled, files with the same basename will be overwritten.
-  - Save PNG Info: When enabled, this option will automatically save any PNG chunk info to the resized output if saving as PNG.
-If converting from PNG to another type, then a text file will be created containing the PNG info.
+  - Save PNG Info: When enabled, this option will automatically save any PNG/WEBP chunk info to the resized output if saving as PNG or WEBP.
+If converting from PNG/WEBP to another type, then a text file will be created containing the metadata.
+    - Handling WEBP metadata requires `ExifTool.exe` to be in the same folder as this application.
+    - ExifTool (2003-2024) was created by Phil Harvey and can be downloaded from https://exiftool.org/

 - **Filetype:**
   - Select 'AUTO' to output with the same filetype as the input image.
 Alternatively, choose a specific filetype to force all images to be saved with the chosen type.